Bryce-jrs/Geometric-Brownian-Motion-Simulation-Using-Historic-Data/README.md

 ## Features

+- Calculate the drift and volatility of the simulated paths for a given Stock (MSFT for example).
 - Simulate paths of a GBM process using Monte Carlo simulation.
-- Calculate the drift and volatility of the simulated paths.
 - Visualize the simulated paths
 - Calculate performance metrics, such as mean absolute percentage error (MAPE), for evaluating the accuracy of the simulation.